 Keyman Capital Protection allows a business to receive a benefit to help pay any outstanding loans or capital expenses for which a business partner who was forced to exit the business, was a guarantor for.

 As a small business owner, you will understand the cash flow challenges your business faces.
 If a creditor requires the repayment of an outstanding loan due to a guarantor no longer being able to carry out his or her responsibilities, you may not have the cash available to repay your obligation.

 A Capital Protection benefit would allow you or your business partner to re-pay the loan amount, extinguishing their obligation to the business without you needing to dip into your businesses limited cash reserves.

-How do I know how much Capital Protection my business needs?
+How much Capital Protection does my business need?

 Who receives the benefit?

 Generally, the business will be the policy owner and the beneficiary.
 This means that the business will be responsible for paying premiums and will also receive any benefit that is paid out as a result of the policy.
 This benefit can then be used to pay off any debt as required.

 As Capital Protection does not protect against the loss of revenue, it is generally not tax deductible.
 However, any benefit that the business receives is generally not tax-assessable.
 It is also important to note that if the person who receives the benefit is not the original owner of the insurance policy, there may be a capital gains tax liability.

 Please consult with your tax agent or accountant before making any decisions on Capital Protection, in particular, the ownership and beneficiary structure.

 If you are a small business owner and would like more information on Keyman Capital Protection, it might be beneficial to compare quotes so you can make an informed decision.